epiliper/rumina/README.md

 ## RUMINA - Rust-based Unique Molecular Identifier Network Analysis

-- removing singleton UMIs (potential artifacts)
-- deduplicating UMIs via UMI_tools
+### Dependencies:
+- :snake: python ≥ 3.12
+- :crab: cargo (rust) ≥ 1.77.0

 ### Installation:

 1. Clone this repository
-2. cd into `rumina`
+2. `cd` into cloned repo
-3. run sh `install.sh`
+3. run `sh install.sh`

-This will compile the rust crates comprising the pipeline, set up a python virtual environment with the necessary packages, and create a script to run RUMINA from any directory: This script will named: `$HOME/.local/bin/rumina`.
+This will compile the rust components of the pipeline, set up a python virtual environment with the necessary packages, and create a script named `rumina` to enable running RUMINA from any directory.
+This script will be located in `$HOME/.cargo/bin/`

-After this, you should be able to run `rumina` in your shell of choice with the necessary arguments (see **Usage**).

 ### Usage: